What You'll Find On This Page

 Now that your wardrobe is ready to go for your summer vacation in Croatia, what do you pack it all up in?
 Try this lightweight suitcase from Rimowa – it’s chic, durable and light enough to push with a finger.
 I love that it’s a full 29 inches but weighs in at about seven pounds -leaving ample space and weight to stock up on souvenirs at your destination!

 A small daypack is also necessary to carry your water bottle, layers, and camera if you plan to be out and about all day.
-You don’t need an expensive one – a durable, lightweight travel backpack like this is less than a meal, or you could lash out and get this comfy and good looking daypack.
+You don’t need an expensive one – a durable, lightweight anti theft travel backpack is all your need.

 Packing For Croatia: Pack Your Electronics